 Other financial calculators

-Now that you know how to calculate prorated rent, it's high time to find other tools which could help you make smart decisions regarding real estate and finance.
+Now that you know how to calculate prorated rent, it's high time you found other tools to help you make smart decisions regarding real estate and finance.

 - If you want to estimate how much money you will earn on a deposit (e.g., when you deposit money saved thanks to prorating your rent), try our compound interest calculator .